wvu-irl/smartbot3_project_template/README.md

 few and we can quickly memorize the commands we will be repeating most often.

 ## The Prompt
-Shells have many different froms of "prompts".
+Shells have many different forms of "prompts".
 A prompt is a metaphorical object where you provide your input and where additional details may be presented.
-Commonly the prompt will show you your username along with the **current working directory** (i.e. where you are in the filesystem).
-This is important as many commands depend on *where they are run*.
+Commonly the prompt will show your username along with the **current working directory** (i.e. where you are in the filesystem).
+This is important as the behaviour of many commands depends on *where they are run*.

 ```bash
 username@hostname:directory$